tkoskine/ahven/doc/manual/en/source/api-ahven-framework.rst

                   Listener  : in out Listeners.Result_Listener'Class)
      is abstract;

-.. ada:procedure:: procedure Run (T : in out Test; Listener : in out Listeners.Result_Listener'Class) is abstract;
+.. .. xada:procedure:: procedure Run (T : in out Test; Listener : in out Listeners.Result_Listener'Class) is abstract;

    Run the test and place the test result to Result.